Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + A. The Chapter shall establish and utilize a Chapterbank account for all monetary transactions.

-+ B. There shall be a Square card reader in the name of the Chapter for Philanthropy use only.
++ B. There shall be a Square card reader in the name of the Chapter.

 + C. All funds distributed from the Chapter Treasury shall be through GreekBill, the Chapter Debit card, or a check requiring the dual signature by a combination of two (2) of the following: President, Treasurer, and Vice President.